 When asked why, given the concerns aired about the vulnerability of CDOs and other instruments, financial regulators have not zoomed in on them, Kozul-Wright countered: “Because the regulators across the financial world have essentially thrown in the towel.
 The shocking thing is that you would have thought after the 2008-09 financial crisis—because the promise was: Look, this will not happen again; we recognize the regulators took their eye off the ball.
 But all these similar types of toxic instruments have now come back into play.”
 “There has not been a systemic attempt to clamp down,” he added.

-“This is particularly the case in the US, and also in emerging markets, and where a substantially high share of debt is in low-grade debt and may be prone to downgrade and default.
+“This is particularly the case in the US and also in emerging markets, where a substantially high share of debt is in low-grade debt and may be prone to downgrade and default.
 So, I think this illustrates the point about creating expectations about massive downgrades of high-yield bonds and leveraged loans.”
-The study, which included a review of over 8,300 at risk and distressed firms, concluded that “Corporate sector stress will affect the banking sector through increases in non-performing loans as well as other investors in high-yield corporate bonds like insurance companies, pension funds and asset managers.”
+The study, which included a review of over 8,300 at-risk and distressed firms, concluded that “Corporate sector stress will affect the banking sector through increases in non-performing loans as well as other investors in high-yield corporate bonds like insurance companies, pension funds, and asset managers.”

 UNCTAD says that while low-quality non-financial corporate debt has been more prevalent in advanced economies, the corporate bond market has also grown substantially in some large emerging countries since the financial crisis, rising in total from US$380 billion in 2007 to US$3.7 trillion in 2017, with Chinese firms accounting for almost two-thirds of the total by 2017.